IsaaacLim/profilepage_react_typescript/README.md

     - Change navListSmall to match Works
     - Slow fade in when render
   - Test: Give a "no testing in progress sign"
-  - Works:
+  - Works: Maybe add this project in
-    - maybe change background color
-    - Selected Work?
 - styles:
   - remove unused chinese character
   - organize styles